1. When was the US-Iran Chamber of Commerce established?

 It is easy for businesses, associations, and other entities to join the Chamber and receive the services and benefits of membership, consistent with legal and regulatory rules.
-The Chamber also conducts a mandatory compliance review of all entities that apply for membership with the US-Iran Chamber of Commerce, and may request certain documentation concordant with its review.
-To discuss the Chamber’s membership tiers and service options in more detail, please contact us at firstname.lastname@example.org.
+The Chamber conducts a mandatory compliance review of all entities that apply for membership with the US-Iran Chamber of Commerce, and may request certain documentation concordant with its review.
+To discuss the Chamber’s membership tiers and service options in more detail, please contact us at email@example.com.

 A description of the membership benefits, discounts, and services is included in the membership packages for the US-Iran Chamber of Commerce and Iranian-American Chamber of Commerce, and vary depending upon the membership tier.
-Benefits and services vary among the tiers of membership, as well as member type (i.e., law firm, business, association), consistent with applicable laws and regulations.
-Please contact us at email@example.com for additional details.
+Benefits and services vary among the tiers of membership, as well as member type (i.e., law firm, business, association, individual), consistent with applicable laws and regulations.
+Please contact us at firstname.lastname@example.org for additional details.

 As a matter of Chamber policy, the US-Iran Chamber of Commerce does not make any statements regarding the membership status of any entity.
 Membership in the Chamber is open to any entity, subject to compliance review and any applicable laws and regulations.
 Membership with the Chamber does not imply the Chamber’s endorsement of any entity or its activities.
 Questions regarding membership should be directed to the entity directly.

 If you are interested in working with the US-Iran Chamber of Commerce to market your product or service, you may contact us at email@example.com.